 - Piles (haemorrhoids).
 These are a common cause of anal pain, particularly when one of the piles gets a blood clot in it (a thrombosed haemorrhoid).
 If this is the case, you may be able to feel a tender lump.

 - Anal fissure.
 This is a split in the skin around the anus, usually caused by passing a hard poo.
 The pain is much worse when you do a poo, and there may be some blood when you poo.

 - Cancer.
-Cancer of the anus or rectum can cause pain.
+Cancer of the anus or rectum can cause pain but other causes are more likely and there are usually additional symptoms.
 It is usually a more constant pain, and may be worse when you poo.
-You may have blood on your underwear or mixed with your poo.
-It is much less common than other causes of anal pain.
+You may have blood on your underwear or mixed with your poo. .

 - Anogenital warts.
 These are a sexually transmitted infection (STI) and if you have them you can usually see or feel small bumps around the anus.
 Other STIs such as herpes can also cause a pain in this area.
 Again, usually you can see a blister or blistery rash.